BioinformaNicks/Bioinformatics-training-collection/README.md

 Some resources on learning how to use [Docker](https://www.docker.com/) are:
 - [Pieter Moris's Primer on Docker](https://pmoris.github.io/docker-primer/)
 - [Docker Curriculum for Beginners](https://docker-curriculum.com/)

+# Bioinformatics Tools and Resources
+While it would be an impossible(!) task to introduce all Bioinformatics tools in this section, I will refer the reader to some tutorials for common Bioinformatics applications.

+Resources:
+- [Sandbox.bio](https://sandbox.bio/).
+This webbrowser-based application lets users interactively learn the use of several common Bioinformatics tools, without requiring an installation.
+- [An Introduction to Applied Bioinformatics](http://readiab.org/introduction.html).
+This book gives users a brief introduction to Bioinformatics.
+- [A Primer for Computational Biology](https://open.oregonstate.education/computationalbiology/).
+This book teaches Unix/Linux (Bash), Python and R to Computational Biologists in a very concise manner.